CS577-testers-SP22/hw02-tester/README.md

 ## Additional Information

  - If you want to see how the tests were generated, or generate your own, see [generate_tests.py](generate_tests.py)
+ - These are not the actual tests Gradescope uses.
+I just generated random graph inputs, and made sure the outputs matched for a Java version and a Python version that each passed all Gradescope tests.

 ## Disclaimer